felixchess5/RT-Capstone/docs/workflow_nodes.md

 See also:
 - Graph builders: `visualize_graph.py`, `simple_graph_viz.py`
 - Quick visual: run `python visualize_graph.py` to generate `workflow_graph.png`
+- Cross‑link: README.md has a "Generate Workflow Graphs" section with commands for simplified and detailed graphs.

 ## Shared State (WorkflowState)
 The nodes operate on a shared, evolving dictionary-like state with keys including: